-Image 1 of 1: ‘JSON data file snippet showing EVA/spacewalk data including EVA id, country, crew members, vehicle type, date of the spacewalk, duration, and purpose’
+Image 1 of 1: ‘JSON data file snippet showing EVA/spacewalk data including EVA ID, country, crew members, vehicle type, date of the spacewalk, duration, and purpose’

 JSON data file snippet showing EVA/spacewalk

-data including EVA id, country, crew members, vehicle type, date of the
+data including EVA ID, country, crew members, vehicle type, date of the

-spacewalk, duration, and purpose)
+spacewalk, duration, and purpose

 Figure 2

-Image 1 of 1: ‘Software development lifecycle with Git showing Git commands and flow of data between components of a Git system, including working directory, staging area, local and remote repository’
+Image 1 of 1: ‘Software development lifecycle with Git diagram showing Git commands and flow of data between components of a Git system, including working directory, staging area, local and remote repository’

 Software development lifecycle with Git